 A flammable liquids cabinet should never be an off-the-shelf purchase and we always recommend carrying out a risk assessment during the selection process.
 It’s important to remember that chemical safety cabinets are risk control measures and should only be put in place to address a specific risk or hazard.
-In this blog we’ll be outlining four essential considerations when purchasing a flammable liquids cabinet (or outdoor store), and the reasons a risk assessment is critical to chemical storage safety and compliance — as well as your budget.
+In this blog, we’ll be outlining four essential considerations when purchasing a flammable liquids cabinet (or outdoor store), and the reasons a risk assessment is critical to chemical storage safety and compliance — as well as your budget.

 Your first consideration is to identify all the flammable liquids you hold onsite and calculate the quantities in each storage and handling area.
-Chemical quantities will affect the size and type of storage facility you choose (indoor cabinet, outdoor store etc).
+Chemical quantities will affect the size and type of storage facility you choose (indoor cabinet, outdoor stores, etc).

 There are requirements under AS1940:2017 –- The storage and handling of flammable and combustible liquids for:

 - Single cabinets — no more than 850 litres can be placed in any single cabinet.
 Cabinets larger than 250 litres must be made of heavy-duty materials.

 - Minor storage — there are different storage and placarding requirements for smaller quantities of flammable liquids (also known as Minor Storage).

 - Aggregate quantities — flammable liquids cabinets can be grouped into aggregate quantities of not more than 850 litres (ground floor) and 250 litres (other levels).
 Aggregate quantities apply to every 250 square metres of workspace and must be kept at least 10 metres apart.

 Take the time to assess the overall quantities of your flammable liquids because you don’t want to purchase and install a cabinet only to find it isn’t suited to the chemical quantities or container sizes.